prosegrinder/annotatedtext/README.md

 Expected to return a struture for a text ast node with at least the following:

+* `text` is the natural language text from the node, devoid of all markup.
+* `offset` contains offsets used to extract markup text from the original document.
+  * `start` is the offset start of the text
+  * `end` is the offset end of the text

 ```json
 {
   "text": "A snippet of the natural language text from the document.",